Ball State University: Media

 Eight student-run media organizations operate as part of Ball State's Unified Media Lab in its College of Communication, Information, and Media.
 The lab includes the Ball State Daily News, Ball Bearings magazine, Byte, Cardinal Metrics, Cardinal WX, Newslink Indiana, Ball State Sports Link, and WCRD radio station.

 Ball State Daily News

-The Ball State Daily News is a student newspaper with articles published daily online and a weekly print circulation of 10,000 copies, published every Thursday during the academic year, excluding exams and vacation.
+The Ball State Daily News is a student newspaper with articles published daily online and a weekly print circulation of 5,000 copies, published every Thursday during the academic year, excluding exams and vacation.
 Originally founded in 1922 as The Easterner, the newspaper was among the first student publications to be inducted into the Associated Collegiate Press’ Hall of Fame in 1988 and has won numerous national pacemaker awards.

 Ball Bearings magazine

 Ball Bearings is an online and print student magazine that focuses on in-depth articles.
-The publication has won several national and statewide awards from the Society for Professional Journalists and Associated Collegiate Press.

 Byte

 Byte is a multimedia student organization that produces news, features, reviews, graphics, podcasts, and videos focusing on entertainment, technology, and culture.